FREE 5-Ingredient Recipe EBook

 -

 Place pork chops in the air fryer basket in a single layer.
-Cook for about 12 minutes, flipping halfway through, until internal temperature reaches 145 degrees F (63 degrees C).
-Add an extra minute for bone-in pork chops.
+For 1-inch-thick boneless pork chops, air fry for about 12 minutes, flipping halfway through, until internal temperature reaches 145 degrees F (63 degrees C).
+Add an extra 1-2 minutes for bone-in pork chops, or see the post above for a more detailed time chart.

 Serving size: 1 pork chop